Skaytacium/wrauth/docs/config.md

   - urls:
     - 'https://test.example.com'
     - 'https://devdb.example.com'
-    # REQUIRED: a specific set of identities to match
+    # REQUIRED: a specific set of identities to match, works similarly to Authelia's subject field
     subjects:
       # MINIMUM: 1
-        # EITHER: REQUIRED: the user to allow admin access to
+        # EITHER: REQUIRED: the user(s) to match
-      - - user: 'databaseguy'
+      - user: 'databaseguy'
+      - user: 'hello'
-        # OR: REQUIRED: the group to allow admin access to
+        # OR: REQUIRED: the groups to match
-      - - group: 'devs'
+      - group: 'maindbs'
+        # NOTE: this is how you AND it (only for groups)
-        - group: 'sys'
+      - group: 'devs,sys'
     # REQUIRED: the headers to add
     headers:
       # MINIMUM: 1